-Housed inside the university’s Campbell Suites North, the food pantry is the last of three initiatives – Tiger Career Closet and Tiger Recycling Program – that Deborah Bynum has implemented or expanded.
+Housed inside the university’s Campbell Suites North, the food pantry is the last of four initiatives – Tiger Career Closet, Tiger Recycling Program and a scholarship luncheon – that Deborah Bynum has implemented or expanded.
 Through a series of university and community partnerships, she was finally able to bring her idea to maturation.

 “Although many of our students receive financial aid, it is sometimes not enough,” she continued.
 “Today, we have students with higher unmet needs.
 And the mission of the Tiger Food Pantry is to provide supplemental food assistance to JSU students at no cost.”

 In the past, Deborah Bynum has shared her thoughts on starting a food pantry.
 However, the idea was further nurtured due to her being awakened at night by the sounds of the school’s marching band the Sonic Boom of the South.
 The first lady explained that she realized the cafeteria was closed and some students more than likely had no funds for meals outside their meal plans once their extra-curricular activities had ended.

 She also said that, in addition to alleviating hunger within the university’s student community, the pantry also aims to decrease the impact that food insecurity has on students’ academic prosperity.